dragoncoder047/aelith/brainstorming/world_map.md

        solar tank
     3. if the player needs more nodules they can clone more with component #6
-    4. when the tank overflows the fluid rushes down into the burrow and then to the voranium flower cave which washes the voranium off into the trash heap where it crystallizes
+    4. when the tank overflows the fluid rushes down into the burrow and then to the voranium flower cave which boils the voranium flowers and once they're boiled touching the base of them causes them to shatter and release purified voranium (must be done here instead of chemistry lab since it requires the living biology of the voranium flowers)
     5. the player must collect it and take it back to the machine shop
     6. the crushed zug body from the physics lab also has to be collected in glassware
     7. these two components go into printer along with blueprint to make the warp compressor
-* TODO this puzzle needs a rework.
-What about it makes it so that it can't just be done in the chemistry lab
+* there is also a lookalike animal here that is carnivorous and eats vurble spores
+    * the player must be stealthy while holding one in here (by sneaking) or this animal will grab the spore out of the player's hand and destroy it without invoking it

 ### zug burrow